 Fun Fact: The oldest hotel on Route 66 is the Eagle Hotel in Wilmington, Illinois.
 Though sitting empty today, the 1836 hotel once serviced stagecoach travellers, has plans of restoration.

 Illinois was our first state and where Route 66 begins in Chicago.
-It was our first time to Chicago the windy city and I honestly didn’t know what to expect but I have to say I was pleasantly surprised at how beautiful it was with its clear blue skies.
+It was our first time to Chicago the windy city and I honestly didn’t know what to expect, but I have to say I was pleasantly surprised at how beautiful it was with its clear blue skies.

-I am going to digress a little but I need to get this off my chest.
+I am going to digress a little, but I need to get this off my chest.
 On the flight to Chicago from London, the flight was half full or half empty however you see the world.
-As per usual I always make sure I get the window seat especially for a long flight so I can snuggle up to the window and have a good snooze.
-A gentleman sits next to me, I was fine with it and hoping when the seatbelt sign comes off he would move.
+As per usual I always make sure I get the window seat, especially for a long flight so I can snuggle up to the window and have a good snooze.
+A gentleman sits next to me, I was okay with it and hoping when the seatbelt sign comes off he will move.
 No, this man did not move.
 He did not move.
 I looked around me and saw EMPTY rows, I mean full on empty rows and this person did not move.
 I waited 45 minutes to see if this person would move.
 They did not move.
-I was slyly fuming and decided to move, before I even settled into my empty row he had made himself comfortable over my former seat.
+I was slyly fuming and decided to move before I even settled into my empty row he had made himself comfortable over my former seat.
 I was not impressed!
 Good, got that off my chest, now back to Chicago.

-However, the best thing we found in Chicago was the “Chicago Jazz Festival” I am not a fan of jazz but I loved the vibe, the music and the art.
+However, the best thing we found in Chicago was the “Chicago Jazz Festival” I am not a fan of jazz, but I loved the vibe, the music and the art.

 Food Food Foood!!!!